PM520-Spring2022/Assignment4/Readme.tex.md

 Remember to truncate the expo at 20, to match the domain of the prior dsistribution $\pi$ (and to allow for thius when you evaluate $\psi(\theta')$.

 Compare the efficiency of this algorithm to that pf the pure rejection method you used in part 1.
 (How many iterations are required to get 1000 accepted values, say?)

+Many tissues contain 2 (or more) cell-types.

+## Here is part 3 of the assignment:

+Many tissues contain 2 (or more) cell-types.
+An investigator wants a way of testing whether each of 2 cell types in a given tissue is homogeneously distributed (in space).
+So:

+$H_0$: cell types are homogeneously (randomly) arranged
+$H_1$: cell types are not homogeneously arranged (i.e. they are clustered in some fashion).

+Your job is to come up with such a test, using Monte Carlo methods.

+1. Formulate your test.

+2. Apply it to each of Grid1, Grid2, Grid3 and determine a p-value for rejecting the $H_0$ in favor of $H_1$.

+3. Write-up your test (i.e. Methods) and your Results as an Markdown file.